Domestic Violence FAQs

-In Colorado, the law requires police to make an arrest any time they suspect that domestic violence has occurred.
+In Colorado, the law requires police to make an arrest any time they suspect that Domestic Assault has occurred.
 That means that even if you were charged with a misdemeanor, the police will arrest you immediately.

 No. The law in Colorado requires that you be held until you can be brought before a judge and advised on the record of a mandatory restraining order.
 This often means that you will be held in custody overnight until you can be brought in front of the judge the next afternoon.
 Then bond will be set and you can bond out.

 Both state and federal laws require forfeiture of any firearms.
-If charged or convicted of domestic violence you may not be in possession of a firearm.
+If charged or convicted of Domestic Assault you may not be in possession of a firearm.

 Yes.
 Colorado law holds that once charges have been filed, it is the state of Colorado who is technically pressing charges, not the alleged victim.
 That means that even if the alleged victim does not want to press charges, the prosecutors will still move forward with the case.

 Will a domestic assault conviction affect my military career?

 Domestic Assault charges are especially significant in a military service member’s life.
 Both state and federal law requires you to surrender any firearms if you are charged or convicted of a Domestic Assault charge.
 A conviction often times means the end of a service member’s military career.
 The stakes are especially high for our military members, and this is why The Foley Law Firm suggests you seek legal representation as soon as possible if you’re a military member charged with Domestic Assault.